Eve00000/website/content/news/XXXX-XX-XX-Midsummer-Mixxx.md

 and adding key color ticks on the rate sliders.
 Fill the floors!

-Our marathon stem project is fantastic, a tip of the veil:
+Our marathon stem project is fantastic, a peek behind the curtain:
 Playing with stems changes the whole idea of DJ-ing.
 If stems are new for you I would like to invite you to do some research.
 In brief: stems are regular music files that are separated in 4 stem-tracks by the original producer or with the aid of AI.
 Mostly those tracks are drums / bass / other (synths, guitar) and vocals.
 Together with the original track are those 4 new tracks